We offer a variety of services to support research and learning:

 We invite you to request instruction sessions with archivists from Special Collections and Archives.
 We can introduce your students or members of your organization to archival research and our unique collections.

 Fill out our instruction request form to arrange a visit.
 We require two weeks’ notice for instruction sessions and tours.
-Beginning with the Fall 2020 semester and until further notice, all instruction will be presented virtually.

 Research Visits and Consultations